memgraph/memgraph/.github/ISSUE_TEMPLATE/bug_report.md

 **Logs**
 If applicable, add logs of Memgraph, CLI output or screenshots to help explain your problem.

+**Data**
+If possible, put a link to the snapshot file.
+Sharing the data greatly increases the chances of reproducing the problem and resolving the issue in the shortest time.

 **Additional context**
 Add any other context about the problem here.